MarkKlimenko/ginger-log/webflux-java-test/README.md

 # webflux-java-test

 Implemented as test/example of usage from java code.
-Basic tests are located in `webflux-kotlin-test` module
+Basic tests are located in `webflux-kotlin-test` module, please use it as reference